hulu/sqlite_checkforeignkeys/README.md

 # sqlite_checkforeignkeys
 A sqlite engine that checks foreign keys

+## Database Engine

 This references the django sqlite engine and overrides one of its methods.
 When a new connection is created it [turns on the foreign key checking as per the sqlite documentation](http://www.sqlite.org/foreignkeys.html)

-There is a test that tests this specific behavior, built using pytest.
-Changing engines to the base sqlite engine causes the test to fail

 This package supports setup.py, to use it, install the package, then change your database engine to: `sqlite_checkforeignkeys_engine`